 Note: Investments in securities do not offer a fixed rate of return.
 Principal, yield and/or share price will fluctuate with changes in market conditions and, when sold or redeemed, you may receive more or less than originally invested.
+Additional risks are associated with international investing, such as political and economic instability, currency fluctuation, and differences in accounting standards.
 Roger S. Green is an Investment Advisor Representative offering securities and advisory services through Cetera Advisors LLC, a Registered Investment Advisor and Broker/Dealer, member FINRA, SIPC.
 Green Financial, Gwinnett Technical College, and Cetera Advisors are not affiliated.
-Roger's office is located at 3700 Crestwood Parkway, Duluth, GA 30096.
+Since 1997, Roger's office is located at 3700 Crestwood Parkway, Ste.
+140, Duluth, GA 30096.